tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

 ```
 ## Results

-Instead of the precompiled driver path, where the MOFED pod only spinned up a single container running the already compiled DOCA driver; in this secenario the MOFED pod spins up a openshift-driver-toolkit-ctr container that compiles the raw mirrored driver at registry-arm.server.lab:8443/nvidia/certified-operator/nvidia/mellanox/doca-driver-container:25.07-0.9.7.0-rhcos4.18-arm64
+Instead of using the precompiled driver approach (where the MOFED pod only spins up a single container running the already-compiled DOCA driver), in this scenario the MOFED pod spins up an `openshift-driver-toolkit-ctr` container that compiles the raw mirrored driver from `registry-arm.server.lab:8443/nvidia/certified-operator/nvidia/mellanox/doca-driver-container:25.07-0.9.7.0-rhcos4.18-arm64`

-The workflow logs is:
+The workflow logs are as follows:

-- The MOFED container waits for the driver to be built
+### The MOFED container waits for the driver to be built

 ```bash
 oc logs -f mofed-rhcos4.18-6f455775d5-ds-djxv9